Carlos Medina: Collections and recognitions

 Throughout his career, Medina has garnered recognition in various countries.

 In 1993, in Argentina, he received the Sculptors' Prize at the Resistance Sculpture Symposium.
-Also in 1993, he was honored with the Grand Prize at the Michelena Salon during its LI edition, marking him as the first sculptor in history to achieve this distinction.
+Also in 1993, he was honoured with the Grand Prize at the Michelena Salon during its LI edition, marking him as the first sculptor in history to achieve this distinction.
 Prior to this, he had secured the Sculpture prizes at the same Salon in the years 1986, 1987, and 1992.
-In 2008, he received an Honorable Mention for his project "Drop at 20 meters high" at the I Guadalajara Biennial.
+In 2008, he received an Honourable Mention for his project "Drop at 20 meters high" at the I Guadalajara Biennial.
 In 2014, he was awarded the Sculpture Prize by the Venezuelan Association of Plastic Artists (AVAP).
 In 2018, he won a competition to intervene in the Plaza de la Gare Bussy St. George, the gateway to Euro Disney in France.
 In 2020, he was recognized by the Association of Art Critics (AICA) as the "Artist with the greatest international projection".